 The art works are only viewable by the public on selected dates during the year so check opening times.

-Cheeseburn hopes to host regular open weekends in the summer of 2015.
+Cheeseburn hopes to host regular open weekends across spring and summer every year.

 When going on the art walk, wear sturdy boots as the grounds can get muddy underfoot.